Physically motivated decompositions of single-qutrit gates: Example: How two sets of parameters are related

 For the fifth set of parameters, using $S^2= \mathbbm{1}$, $U_5$ can be written as \begin{widetext}

 \end{widetext}

-The same decomposition can be used for the second set of parameters in the table.
+The same decomposition can be used for the second set of parameters in the Table \ref{tbl:tblS1}.
 Since every element of $G_o$ was multiplied by $-2$ the eigenvalues are also multiplied by $-2$ and the second and third eigenvalues will be exchanged by the action of $S$.
 To be more precise, the eigenvalues of the off-diagonal part after exponentiation will be changed, and the $-2$ factor will affect the exponents.
 Also note that the second and third eigenvectors are exchanged; ($v_1$, $v_2$, $v_3$) $\rightarrow$ ($v_1$, $v_3$, $v_2$).
 To find how the two sets 2 and 5 in Table \ref{tbl:tblS1} are related, note that $\phi_0$, $\phi_1$, a, b, c, $v_1$, $v_2$, $v_3$ are the same in $U_2$ and $U_5$.
-The idea here is to prove that starting from $U_5$, $U_2$ can be obtained (or vice versa).
+The idea here is to show that starting from $U_5$, $U_2$ can be obtained (or vice versa).
 First decompose $U_2$ into its diagonal and off-diagonal parts as $U_{2d}U_{2o}$.
 Next decompose $U_{2o}$ into its eigenvalues and eigenvectors.
 Then do the same for $U_5$.
 The first line in Eq.~(\ref{eq:u2dec}) is similar to the last line in Eq.~(\ref{eq:u5dec}).
 The differences between them are that first, the diagonal parts, $U_{2d}$ and $U_{5d}$, differ by $\pm\frac{2\pi}{3}$.
 The same difference was shown in Table \ref{tbl:tblS1} ($1.9199+\frac{4\pi}{3} = 6.1086$, $6.1086-\frac{2\pi}{3}=4.0143$).
 Since $\frac{-2\pi}{3} +2\pi = \frac{4\pi}{3}$, these two ($\frac{-2\pi}{3}$ and $\frac{4\pi}{3}$) are equivalent.
 Also note that the eigenvalue matrix of $U_{2o}$ has elements that are twice the fifth set (with a negative sign).
-The eigenvectors are the same for both of them.
-The first line in Eq.~(\ref{eq:u2dec}) was found using Mathematica, and some extra calculations give the last line. \begin{widetext}
+The eigenvectors are the same for both of them. \begin{widetext}

 \end{widetext}